-Founded in 1925, the Department of Human Development has been at the forefront of interdisciplinary research on lifespan development psychology.
-Its past faculty and researchers have included noted names in psychology and human development, including Kurt Lewin, Urie Bronfenbrenner, John Doris, Lee C. Lee, and Henry Ricciuti.
+Founded in 1925, the Department of Human Development has been at the forefront of interdisciplinary research on lifespan development.
+Its past faculty and researchers have included noted names such as Kurt Lewin, Urie Bronfenbrenner, John Doris, Lee C. Lee, and Henry Ricciuti.
 The department has a historic dual commitment to increase knowledge of human development through rigorous research and scholarship and to disseminate this knowledge beyond the classroom to the larger community through a variety of public engagement activities, including exploring the social policy implications of research-based knowledge.

 Today, the department has 24 faculty members, holding appointments in teaching, research, and outreach.
-The Graduate Program in Human Development currently has 45 doctoral students in residence, while undergraduate majors number between 350 to 400 students.
+The Graduate Program in Human Development currently has 35 masters and doctoral students in residence, while undergraduate majors number between 250 and 300 students.